 For instance, Recent News is an AI-powered app that analyzes your reading habits to show you only those articles and news that you love.
 So, AI makes content delivery go free of a scattershot approach, keeping it intact to your choices.

 Among other AI app examples that use machine learning are Socratic and Microsoft Pix.
 The former is a tutor app that helps students find answers to questions related to Biology, Algebra, Chemistry, English Grammar, History, Economics and more.
 By using cutting-edge computer vision technologies, the app deciphers questions from images and provides explanations and videos for step-by-step help.

 Microsoft Pix is a photo app that uses AI to give you the best shot.
 It captures 10 frames with every click and uses AI to choose the best three shots and delete the rest.
 AI in the lens analyzes scene and lighting between each shutter click and adjusts accordingly between each shot.
 It’s a kind of photographer in the camera that automatically optimizes capture settings to give you the best shot.

 AI is the way forward for mobile app businesses to retain users by facilitating highly interactive, engaging and personalized experiences.
-More and more IT and app development companies are moving towards AI technology and the time is not far when devices will respond more actively than humans.
+More and more IT and custom mobile app development companies are moving towards AI technology and the time is not far when devices will respond more actively than humans.
 You may soon wake up one day with your phone tracking your health and telling you if you’re ill or not.
 If ill, the phone will make a doctor appointment, share your medical data, make a note of your prescription and send it to pharmacy to get the medication delivered.